https://en.sputniknews.africa/20231009/landslide-in-cameroon-kills-at-least-23-people-1062652480.html

 "There was a landslide after heavy rain.
 The water swept away everything in its path," Daouda Ousmanou, a local administrative official announced on public radio.

-The onslaught of mud destroyed about 30 houses, according to CRTV, which showed images apparently from during the night of torrents of water and mud continuing to flow in places.
+The onslaught of mud destroyed about 30 houses, according to CRTV, which showed images apparently from during the night of torrents of water and mud continuing to

 In November last year, at least 15 people died when a landslide engulfed members of a funeral party in Yaounde's working-class district of Damas, on its eastern outskirts.